Helix AU Core

 Overview

-A booking/scheduled meeting of a healthcare event among patients and practitioners for a specific date/time.
+A booking or scheduled meeting of a healthcare event between patients and practitioners for a specific date and time.

 Appointment Writeback

 The Appointment resource supports end-to-end scheduling operations including booking, updating, cancelling, and status tracking.
-Writeback functionality ensures that updates are accurately reflected across systems and notify relevant participants.
-These operations ensure appointment records remain synchronized across systems such as Helix, SmileCDR, and online booking portals.
+Writeback functionality ensures that updates are accurately reflected across systems and notifies relevant participants.
+These operations ensure appointment records remain synchronised across systems such as Helix, Helix Hub, and online booking portals.

 Creating a New Appointment